 These features remain Acid’s key strengths, though it should be noted that the program can now handle MIDI, too (and, as of version 7, video).
-It may not be the flashiest app on this list, but Acid remains fast, capable and easy to use.
-If you want a cheaper taste of it, try Acid Music Studio 10, which was released earlier this year.
+It may not be the flashiest app on this list, but Acid remains fast, capable and easy to use (if you want a cheaper taste of it, try Acid Music Studio 10, which was released in 2014).

-You’ll have to search long and hard to find a more beginner-friendly DAW than this one, which ships with all new Macs and can now be download for free by all OS X Mavericks users via the Mac App Store.
+You’ll have to search long and hard to find a more beginner-friendly DAW than this one, which ships with all new Macs and can now be download for free, too.

-Non-musicians can simply sequence the supplied audio loops, but a decent collection of software instruments comes included too, as does multitrack recording functionality and a good selection of virtual guitar amps and stompboxes.
+Non-musicians can simply sequence the supplied audio loops, but a decent collection of software instruments comes supplied, too (including some new Chinese ones) as does multitrack recording functionality and a good selection of virtual guitar amps and stompboxes.

-The latest verison of GarageBand takes features and design cues from Logic Pro X. Drummer is great for automatically generating beats, Smart Controls make for more pleasant editing of sounds, and you can even use the Logic Remote iPad all to control the software.
+GarageBand feels more like a 'mini Logic' than ever these days.
+Drummer is great for automatically generating beats, Smart Controls make for more pleasant editing of sounds, and you can even use the Logic Remote iPad app to control the software.

 FIND OUT MORE: Apple GarageBand